chrisgillis/tint-hashthevote/README.md

 * A presentation layer framework like React might be used in the future for the data-bound components in the view.
 I've kept it pretty simple at the moment.

+* Count accumulation should be moved to the server and sessions implemented so users can navigate away from the vote page and not lose the data.

 * A logging mechanism should be implemented before production use.

 ### User Stories for Enhancements

+* Users can come back to a vote in progress
 * Users can save their voting results to the database
 * Users can view a barchart that shows votes over time for each hashtag
 * Users can see the geographical locations that get the most votes